markcsaving/drop_arena/README.md

 it used.

 To guarantee that an arena can only reclaim memory from `DropBox`es it allocated, we need to use continuation-passing style and lifetime magic.
-A `DropArena` is tagged with a special "dummy" lifetime `'dummy` at compile time.
+A `DropArena` is tagged with the lifetime it will live.
-Every `DropBox` produced by that `DropArena` is tagged with the same "dummy" lifetime (in addition to a lifetime that ensures the `DropBox` cannot outlive its `DropArena`).
-A `DropArena` can only drop a `DropBox` which has the same dummy lifetime parameter.
-Both `DropArena`s and `DropBox`es have an invariant relationship with the dummy parameter.

 How do we ensure the compiler doesn't assign two `DropArena`s the same dummy lifetime?
 We only allow use of the `DropArena` through a continuation that can handle a `DropArena` with any dummy lifetime.
-The best way to handle this would be using a `for<'dummy> FnOnce()` trait, but this fails in rather subtle ways; see [link](https://github.com/rust-lang/rust/issues/100013).
-To use an Arena, you must define an `ArenaUser`.